official-stockfish/Stockfish/Readme.md

     Output the N best lines (principle variantions, PVs) when searching.
 Leave at 1 for best performance.

   * #### Skill Level
-    Lower the Skill Level in order make Stockfish play weaker.
+    Lower the Skill Level in order to make Stockfish play weaker.

   * #### Move Overhead
     Assume a time delay of x ms due to network and GUI overheads.
 This is useful to avoid losses on time in those cases.